-- TdaP: documentation of a primary series and 1 adult dose of TdaP after the age of 18 years and within 5 years of program start date.
+- TdaP: documentation of primary series and 1 adult dose of TdaP after age 18 years

-- Hepatitis B: documentation of a 2 or 3 dose Hepatitis B series and a blood test for Hepatitis B antibodies (anti-HBs or HBsAb).
+- Hepatitis B: documentation of a 2 or 3 dose Hepatitis B series.
+Blood test for surface antibody (HBsAB) that confirms immunity.

-- Varicella (chickenpox): documentation of 1 or 2 doses of Varicella-containing vaccine or a blood test for Varicella-Zoster IgG that confirms immunity.
+- Varicella (chickenpox): documentation 2 doses of Varicella-containing vaccine OR a blood test for Varicella-Zoster IgG that confirms immunity.

 - Polio: documentation of a primary series.